kataw/kataw/test/__snapshot__/parser/expressions/super/gen/obj-expr-set/class_C_x007b_set_xx0028_x0029_x007b_superx0028.md

 ✖ Expected a ')' to match the '(' token here - start: 41, end: 43
 ✖ The parser expected to find a '}' to match the '{' token here - start: 45, end: 46
 ✖ ',' expected - start: 45, end: 46
-✖ The parser expected to find a '}' to match the '{' token here - start: 45, end: 46

 ```